 The trout-stocking season typically begins here in about March, at least for Benson Lake.

 The truck usually stops at both lakes a handful of times through May or the first part of June, but watch the Oregon Department of Fish and Wildlife’s weekly recreation report to be certain.

-Trout fishing can be red hot during the weeks it’s stocked, but as with most stocked waters, the numbers of fish dwindle pretty quickly.
+Trout fishing can be red hot during the weeks it’s stocked, but as with most stocked waters, the fish numbers dwindle quickly.

 For more information about trout fishing methods, read our article Trout Fishing: Basic How-To Techniques and Tips.

 Both lakes also have fair to good self-sustaining populations of warm-water fish.